Crawford Market: Items sold

 The market houses numerous items, from wholesale fruits, vegetables and poultry to clothes, dress materials, toys, jewelry, and even a pet store.
 At the pet area, different varieties of dogs, cats, and birds can be found.
 There have also been stories of the illegal sale of endangered species.

 Reaching there

-Crawford market area can be reached by taking local trains from Chhatrapati Shivaji Terminus, or local buses and cabs.
+Crawford market area can be reached by taking local trains from Masjid Railway Station, or local buses and cabs.